Frequently Asked Questions

 • Relevant background information or clinical history

-The client will be contacted directly to discuss suitability, consent and appointment availability.
+The person being referred will be contacted directly to discuss suitability, consent, and appointment availability.

 How do you manage enquiries and communication?